Maine Coons are one of the most popular cat breeds, but hairballs in Maine Coons are decidedly less popular.

 How Long Does It Take For A Cat To Pass A Hairball?

-Most of the time, cats pass any ingested fur through their stools in about seven to twelve hours.
+Cats usually pass ingested fur through their stools within seven to twelve hours.

-If the fur they ingest accumulates in the digestive tract, though, it may take a day or two for the cat to finally throw up the hairball.
+If the fur they ingest accumulates in the cat’s digestive tract though, it may take a day or two for the cat to finally throw up the hairball with digestive juices.

-If you notice your cat gagging as though about to pass a hairball, then the hairball should be expelled within a few minutes.
+When a cat is gagging like they are about to pass a hairball, the hairball is usually expelled within a few minutes.

 How To Help A Cat With A Hairball